heistp/antler/README.md

 #### Features

+- validate that Node IDs identify Nodes uniquely
 - add a list command to list Tests
 - support regex's of ID key/value pairs in run, report and list commands
-- validate that all Test IDs are unique
-- validate that Node IDs identify Nodes uniquely
+- improve semantics for System.Stdout and Stderr
 - add ability to save System Stdout directly to local file

 #### Bugs

-- improve semantics for System.Stdout and Stderr
 - return error when trying to write FileData to absolute paths
 - improve error handling with bad Go runtime settings (e.g. GOMEMLIMIT=bad)
 - return errors immediately on failed sets of CCA / sockopts
-- fix poor CUE error when Env length > max (Run.Test: field not allowed)
+- improve poor error messages from CUE for syntax errors under disjunctions (e.g. when Env length > max- Run.Test: field not allowed)

 ### Inbox